AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

     GGML_UNUSED(dst);
 }
 ```
 -  `gfx1151` lacks MFMA; compiling the original file fails.
-The stub keeps the symbol so the project still links.
+The stub keeps the symbol so the project still links
 #### Configure and build llama.cpp for gfx1151
 ```bash
 HIPCXX="$(hipconfig -l)/clang" \